 Health and Safety training is of paramount importance.
 So before trainee arborists even look at a tree, they have to complete specific OHS training courses.

-In New Zealand, There are four qualification units that an arborist can attain: New Zealand Certificate in Arboriculture Level 3, 4, 5 and the New Zeeland Diploma in Arboriculture Level 6.
+In New Zealand, there are four qualification units that an arborist can attain: New Zealand Certificate in Arboriculture Level 3, 4, 5 and the New Zealand Diploma in Arboriculture Level 6.
 All arboriculture qualifications in New Zealand are developed and monitored by the New Zealand Qualifications Authority.

-Even when an Arborist is fully qualified the learning doesn’t stop.
-All NZ Arboriculture certifications have expiry dates, so professionals need to regularly retake certifications to demonstrate they’ve maintained their knowledge of trees and plants and stayed up to date with the best arboricultural practices.
+Even when an Arborist is fully qualified, the learning doesn’t stop.
+All New Zealand Arboriculture certifications have expiry dates, so professionals need to regularly retake certifications to demonstrate they’ve maintained their knowledge of trees and plants and stayed up to date with the best arboricultural practices.

 Jim’s Trees Arborists

 All Jim’s Tree and Stump Removal New Zealand workers have gone through this rigorous process to become fully qualified arborists.
 This is why Jim’s Trees is a name you can trust.
-Because of their extensive training as arborists Jim’s Trees empployees have extensive knowledge of tree care and are proficient at using dangerous power tools even at a precarious height.
-For whatever reasons you might require an arborist Jims Trees are sure to have seen it before, enabling us to offer the best solution to suit your needs.
+Because of their extensive training as arborists, Jim’s Trees employees have the expertise around tree care and are proficient at using dangerous power tools even at a precarious height.

 Jim’s Trees are competent and qualified to provide any arborist related duties, our full range of services Includes: